 Al Jolson Home Page|His Works|Films|The Jazz Singer

 Opening on October 6, 1927, The Jazz Singer, whether it truly was or was not the first talking picture, undeniably changed theatrical history.
-To commemorate this seminal motion picture event, some ninety years ago, I have assembled a variety of items on this page, all related to this historic motion picture.
+To commemorate this seminal motion picture event, some ninety-five years ago, I have assembled a variety of items on this page, all related to this historic motion picture.

 Never before widely available, here is the behind the scenes story about how the voice of famed cantor Yossele Rosenblatt was used in The Jazz Singer.
 This is an excerpt from the book Yossele Rosenblatt written by his son, Rabbi Samuel Rosenblatt z"l.
 Now, also including further information from the Cantor's grandson.